Full-time: Four years, Part-time: Usually six years

 Our Chemistry department is top in the UK in terms of student satisfaction, ranking first in the Times Good University Guide 2015.

 Chemistry is heavily reliant upon practical skills, consequently practical classes have an important role in the delivery of the course.
 Practical work is designed to reflect the multidisciplinary nature of the subject.
-These increase in depth and complexity as the course progresses, taking the form of student initiated mini projects in the third year.
+These increase in depth and complexity as the course progresses, taking the form of student initiated mini projects.
 This gradual change to a more student-initiated approach prepares you for the triple module project in the final year.
-Throughout the four years of the course, theory is delivered through lectures, tutorials, seminars and supported via the practical sessions.
+Throughout the duration of the course, theory is delivered through lectures, tutorials, seminars and supported via the practical sessions.
 Each module typically consists of three hours per week of contact time throughout the year, however, it is anticipated that you will engage in approximately a further 6 hours of independent study per week per module studied.
 Modules are assessed through a combination of both coursework and examinations.

 Course and module materials are not provided in ‘hard copy’ format, however, wherever practicable, lecture notes and/or presentations, seminar materials, assignment briefs and materials and other relevant information and resources are made available in electronic form via eLearn.
 This is the brand name for the on-line Virtual Learning Environment (VLE) that the University uses to support and enhance teaching and learning.